Qigong

 Qigong is a highly effective health care system that can increase our youthful vitality and help to maintain health into old age.

-Andrew is a registered Instructor with the Tai Chi Union of Great Britain (TCUGB) and teaches Taiji Shibashi in Ealing and regular workshops in Salisbury and also runs one day introductory workshops around the country.
+Andrew is a registered Instructor with the Tai Chi Union of Great Britain (TCUGB) and teaches Tai Chi Shibashi in Ealing and regular workshops in Salisbury and also runs one day introductory workshops around the country.
 If you would like one in your area please email me for more information.